Fruit (plant structure): Evolutionary history

 There is a wide variety in the structures of fruit across the different species of plants.
 Evolution has selected for certain traits in plants that would increase their fitness.
 This diversity arose through the selection of advantageous methods for seed protection and dispersal in different environments.
 It is known that dry fruits were present before fleshy fruits and fleshy fruits diverged from them.
 A study looking at the family Rubiaceae found that within the family, fleshy fruits had evolved independently at least 12 times.
 This means that fleshy fruits were not passed on to following generations but that this form of fruit was selected for in different species.
 This may imply that fleshy fruit is a favorable and beneficial trait because not only does it disperse the seeds, but it also protects them.
 There is also a variety of dispersal methods that are used by different plants.
 The origins of these modes of dispersal have been found to be a more recent evolutionary change.
 Of the methods of dispersal, the plants that use animals have not changed in many ways from the original trait.
 Due to this, it may be assumed that animal dispersal is an efficient form of dispersal, however there has been no evidence that it increases dispersal distances.
 Therefore, the question remains of what evolutionary mechanism causes such dramatic diversity.
 It has been found, however, that simple changes within developmental regulatory genes can cause large alterations within the anatomical structure of the fruit.
 Even without knowing the mechanism involved in the biodiversity of fruit, it is clear that this diversity is important to the continuation of plant populations.

 Anatomy of simple fruits

+Fruit anatomy is the plant anatomy of the internal structure of fruit.
 In berries and drupes, the pericarp forms the edible tissue around the seeds.
 In other fruits such as citrus and stone fruits (Prunus) only some layers of the pericarp are eaten.
 In accessory fruits, other tissues develop into the edible portion of the fruit instead, for example the receptacle of the flower in strawberries.